MCResourcePile/pgm-maps/README.md

 All maps can be downloaded from the [PGM Collection](https://mcresourcepile.github.io/maps/pgm) on our website.

-All maps are assumed to be released under a [non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) unless otherwise stated on the ResourcePile website or in the included notice in the compiled downloads from the ResourcePile website.
+Please refer to the individual map folders for license details.
+For maps without a license, please seek additional permissions from the original authors.
 For more information on map use and acquisition, refer to our [map policy](https://mcresourcepile.github.io/policies/maps).

 Contributing
 -----------------